bradleyjay/datadog_test/datadog/answers.md

 ---

 ## Creative Datadog Use
-##### Advanced Cluster Management for Cloud-Computing
+##### Pragmatic Answer: Advanced Cluster Management for Cloud-Computing

 Most production-scale Computational Fluid Dynamics (CFD) simulations require vast amounts of computational resources, either via a physical compute cluster or a cloud-based, high performance computing platform like Rescale (which uses Amazon AWS, a service Datadog plays nicely with).
 Datadog could provide real insight into the health and status of a running job - runs of that size are not cheap, so good monitoring is vital.

 We've seen large jobs receive resources from a cluster management system, then simply sit, using up those resources but not solving the intended job.
 Other times, when a job has ended, a computational node resource may not release properly, creating an unusable zombie node.
 On our physical cluster, our cluster administrator fixes those *manually* today by forcing a node restart, despite the size and importance of our cluster's health and efficiency.

 I'm not sure that's uncommon, unfortunately.
 Datadog could be a great way to report when a node has locked up or become unresponsive.
 While we have excellent cluster management software, it doesn't provide the kind of historical, behavior-based comparison Datadog uses to automatically report events.
-For a large job, Email Alerts would mean *not* losing a full weekend of computational time over a hung process; on a typical 20-150 nodes, 72 hours is an enormous amount of wasted resources.
+For a large job, Email Alerts would mean *not* losing a full weekend of computational time over a hung process; on a typical run of 20-150 nodes at 8-12 cores each, 72 hours translates to an enormous amount of wasted resources.
 Where jobs are generally under a deadline, that time savings could be critical - contracts/bids get missed when jobs like those fail.

+##### Creative Answer: Disaster Relief

+A simple app that provided some heartbeat to Datadog at periodic intervals would be lightweight on a smartphone's processor and battery, but could very powerful.
+A simple interface that allowed the user to send a "Disaster Flag" and then share GPS coordinates could go a long way to helping victims in disaster areas.

+Similarly, Datadog could be used to monitor the audio gunshot sensors about New York city, providing fast informatics to police response teams.